kkinnear/zprint/README.md

 ### :indent

-The value for indent is how far to indent the second through nth of something if it doesn't all fit on one line.
+The value for indent is how far to indent the second through nth of something if it doesn't all fit on one line (and becomes a flow, see immediately below).

 ### hang and flow